adamalston/SQL-Injection/README.md

 ## Normal Backend Interaction

-When prompted in an application, a user enters:
+When prompted by an application, a user enters:

 **username:** `JohnDoe`